 Finances play a major role in the well being of any relationship.
 After all, secure financial circumstances allow for couples to plan for the future.
 They make decisions on everything – from whether to take a vacation to whether to have another child – based on their financial situation.

 Alcoholism has led to countless financial meltdowns.
 The alcoholic spends more and more supporting his or her habit, often losing work in the process.
 They steal from their partner or other family members.
 They may even end up with legal fees, as their addiction causes them to make reckless mistakes.
 Treatment ultimately costs time and money as well.

 A couple secure in their finances ends up struggling to pay the bills, dreams are no longer realistic, and life begins revolving around money matters.

-5. The Impact On Children
+5. The Impact Of Alcoholic Behaviors On Children

 I once heard a lady in a group describe how her alcoholism was affecting her children.
 Recently, she had turned off her phone and gone on a bender that lasted a whole weekend.
 It had also happened to be her teenage daughter’s birthday that weekend.
 She’d returned home sheepishly on Monday morning to a relieved but angry and unforgiving family.

 She was fully aware of what she’d done wrong and her guilt was tremendous.
 But she had not simply let her daughter down.
 She had flipped their roles, playing the part of the irresponsible child while her daughter waited at home like a distraught parent.